Grants

 Appeal Process

-o Submit letter and documentation to the Financial Aid Office for review.
+- Submit the letter and documents to the Financial Aid Office.

 Appeal Review